chichiwang/notes/README.md

 One such variables is `__name__`: evaluates to `__main__` or the actual module name depending on how the enclosing module is being used.

 If the module is imported, `__name__` evaluates to the module name (file name), but if the module is passed directly to the Python command (`python3.7 my_module.py`) it evaluates to `__main__`.
 This can be [used in conditionals](./exercises/03\ -\ conditionalized\ module/words.py) to run the module as a script as well as use it as a module both.

+### Modules, Scripts, and Programs

+* `module`: Convenient import namespace with an API
+* `script`: Convenient execution from the command line (module-global expressions and statements)
+* `program`: Perhaps composed of many modules

+It is recommended to makes `scripts` importable for convenient execution from the Python REPL.

+Even `modules`, only meant to be imported in production settings, benefit from having executable test code.

+It is a good practice to have all modules created with defined executable functions with a [post-script](./exercises/03\ -\ conditionalized\ module/words.py) to facilitate execution.